-As a new(ish) gardener, I spent this past winter and spring reading up on everything I would need to know about planning a vegetable garden.
-Seed selection, soil preparation, naturalize fertilizer and weeding.
+As a developing gardener, I spent this past winter and spring reading up on everything I would need to know about planning a vegetable garden.
+Seed selection, soil preparation, natural fertilizer and weeding.
 Yet I completely overlooked vegetable garden harvesting mistakes.

 Maybe I was less than confident that anything I planted would actually grow!
 Yet now that we're planting our vegetable garden to feed our family, I can't afford to make beginner gardener mistakes.
-And as it turns out, harvesting vegetable mistakes are all too common with beginner gardeners.
+And as it turns out, harvesting vegetable mistakes are all too common with many backyard gardeners.

 #1.
 Vegetable Garden Harvesting Too Late